basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/java.md

 ```

 With the resolver registered, the resolution logic that we have created
-resolve siblings automatically upon read.
-Registering a custom conflict
+will resolve siblings automatically upon read.
+Registering a custom
-resolver can occur at any point in the application's lifecycle and will
+conflict resolver can occur at any point in the application's lifecycle
-be applied on all reads that involve that object type.
+and will be applied on all reads that involve that object type.

 ## Conflict Resolution and Writes